-- Limiting the validity of the mark of conformity, usually to a maximum of 24 months with the possibility of a full assessment to determine whether the underlying conformity statement (certification decision) can be maintained see ETSI EN 319 403, Section 7.6.4 "Audit Frequency". - Performing regular control audits, usually at least once a year, see ETSI EN 319 403, Section 7.9 "Surveillance". - Performing an event-based assessment to determine whether the underlying conformity statement (certification decision) can be maintained.
-Such an event may, for example, be a security-related problem that has become known in the specific object of certification or the relevant technology.
+- Limiting the validity of the mark of conformity to a maximum of 24 months with the possibility of a full assessment to determine whether the underlying conformity statement (certification decision) can be maintained see Regulation (EU) No. 910/2014, Article 20 (1). - Performing regular monitoring audits as a rule at least annually, cf. ETSI EN 319 403, sec.
+7.9 "Surveillance", if the assessment and certification is perfrmed on the base of the related ETSI standards. - Performing an event-based assessment to determine whether the underlying conformity statement (certification decision) can be maintained.
+Such an event may, for example, be a security-related problem that has become known in the specific object of certification or the relevant technology see Regulation (EU) No. 910/2014, Article 20 (2).